dimacros/app-nodejs-codechallenge/README.md

 - [Tech Stack](#tech_stack)
 - [Send us your challenge](#send_us_your_challenge)

+# Here the solution
+For more details, refer to the [CHALLENGE.md](CHALLENGE.md) file.

 # Problem

 Every time a financial transaction is created it must be validated by our anti-fraud microservice and then the same service sends a message back to update the transaction status.